Bitkub Coin (KUB) Hits Self Reported Market Capitalization of $154.19 Million

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Bitkub Coin’s launch date was April 27th, 2021.
+Bitkub Coin launched on April 27th, 2021.
 Bitkub Coin’s total supply is 110,000,000 coins and its circulating supply is 88,750,000 coins.
-The official website for Bitkub Coin is www.bitkubchain.com.
+Bitkub Coin’s official website is www.bitkubchain.com.
+The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.
 Bitkub Coin’s official Twitter account is @bitkubchain and its Facebook page is accessible here.
-The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.
 The official message board for Bitkub Coin is medium.com/bitkubchain.

 Bitkub Blockchain Technology Co., Ltd., a Bangkok-based financial company, has developed